The Aharoni--Korman conjecture is false: Introduction

 Aharoni and Korman also posed several other, more general conjectures in \cite{aharoni1992greene}.
 In 1995, Aharoni and Loebl \cite{aharoni1995strongly} resolved one of these conjectures, concerning perfect graphs, in some special cases.
 Much more recently, the strongest of the conjectures from \cite{aharoni1992greene}, concerning strongly minimal covers of hypergraphs, has been disproved by van der Zypen \cite{van2022counterexample}.

-While there has been some progress towards proving \Cref{conj:ak}, the previous state of the art was still a considerable way from a resolution of the conjecture.
+While there have been some positive results concerning \Cref{conj:ak}, the previous state of the art was still a considerable way from a resolution of the conjecture.
 Indeed, the case of $k=1$ and posets of width at most $2$ was dealt with by Aharoni and Korman themselves \cite{aharoni1992greene} by application of an infinite version of K\"{o}nig's theorem due to Aharoni \cite{aharoni1984konig}.
 The first partial result after the conjecture was introduced was due to Duffus and Goddard \cite{duffus2002intervals} who proved that \Cref{conj:ak} holds in two different cases.
-Firstly, they proved the conjecture for posets of the form $C\times P$, where $C$ is a chain and $P$ is finite (this result in fact first appeared in Duffus' doctoral thesis \cite{goddard1996ordered}).
+Firstly, they proved the conjecture for posets of the form $C\times P$, where $C$ is a chain and $P$ is finite (this result in fact first appeared in Goddard's doctoral thesis \cite{goddard1996ordered}).
 Secondly, they proved the conjecture for FAC posets with no infinite intervals.
-We will use the second of these results as a black box in our proofs, so we now state it formally.

-\begin{theorem}[\cite{duffus2002intervals}, Theorem 4.1] If $P$ is an ordered set with no infinite intervals and no infinite antichains then there is a partition of $P$ into antichains and there is a chain of $P$ that intersects every member of the partition. \end{theorem}

 Since then, Zaguia has recently proved a series of results, now collected into a single paper \cite{zaguia2024progress}, showing that \Cref{conj:ak} is true when the FAC poset $P$ is $N$-free (that is, if $w,x,y,z\in P$ have $w\leq y$, $x\leq y$, and $x\leq z$, then some further comparison must hold between these four points), or has locally finite incomparability graph.
-The \emph{incomparability graph} of a poset $P$ is a graph $G$ with vertex set $P$, and $xy$ is an edge of $G$ if and only if $x\perp y$ in $P$.
-We will also find use for the latter of these two results, which Zaguia deduced from \Cref{thm:no-infinite-interval}.
-For ease of referencing the theorem, we now state this result here as well.
+The \emph{incomparability graph} of a poset $P$ is a graph $G$ with vertex set $P$, and $xy$ is an edge of $G$ if and only if $x\incomp y$ in $P$.

-\begin{theorem}[\cite{zaguia2024progress}, Theorem 6] If $P$ is a poset whose incomparability graph is locally finite, then there is a partition of $P$ into antichains and there is a chain of $P$ that intersects every member of the partition. \end{theorem}

-Taking a more broad view, beyond just partial results on \Cref{conj:ak}, FAC posets in general have a rich structure, but have received only sparse attention.
-One topic of particular interest has concerned completions of these posets, that is, extensions of the posets for which certain families of subsets are guaranteed to have suprema and infima.
-Duffus \cite{duffus1981complete} studied several different extensions of posets, and gave an example in which the MacNeille completion of a poset $P$ (the minimal complete poset containing $P$) contains an infinite antichain even when $P$ has no antichain of order $3$.
-Some further results on this topic were obtained by Lawson, Mislove, and Priestley \cite{lawson1987ordered}.